Your guide to build Basement Apartment (Secondary Suite) in Durham

 Timeline: 12-16 weeks

-While this guide outlines the basics, homeowners planning a full basement ADU often want a clearer picture of budget ranges.
-Understanding ADU budgets starts with knowing the tiers, but every decision: finishes, layout, or structural work—impacts the final number.
+Understanding ADU budget starts with knowing the tiers, but every decision: finishes, layout, or structural work, impacts the final number.
 We’ve covered this in depth in our article on how much it costs to build a basement apartment in GTA.

 Financing your ADU Project